amyDing629/BookReviewPlatform/README.md

     - All booklist cards have links that allow to navigate to specific booklist detail, creator, book detail pages for end users.
     - Like and collect buttons are availble to end users for like or collect.
 It only allows to like or collect once, double click will cancel the previous action.
     - Below the sorting buttons, Add new booklist columns allows end users to create new booklist.
 List name is required, description is optional.
-    - Inside adding booklist prompted box, all books are listed as reference, end users will enter the book IDs into a string, and then create.
+    - Inside adding booklist prompted box, all books are listed as reference, end users will click browser button to randomly discover their new booklist, click the book name button to load the book IDs into input box, and then create.
+    - End users could delete their own created booklist, once deleted all users that have collected or liked the list will be removed.
   - **Admin User**
     - All admin users have all the end users functionalities and displayings.
     - Besides, admins could delete every booklists.